PhonologicalCorpusTools/CorpusTools/index.md

 1. Support for syllable structure has been added to the software, allowing searches based on stress or tone.
 2. The functional load algorithm based on minimal pair counts has been FIXED -- previous versions returned counts based on token frequencies instead of type frequencies.
 3. The feature values in the pre-included feature systems have been updated to fix corruption issues.
+4. Functional load calculations with right-hand environment specifications should be working.

 Version 1.3 was released in July 2017.
 It differs from v.
 1.2 (December 2016) in the following areas: